-In Alaska, driving under the influence (DUI) is defined as operating a motor vehicle, watercraft, or aircraft with a blood alcohol concentration (BAC) of .08% or more or while under the influence of alcohol or controlled substances.
+In Alaska, driving under the influence (DUI) (also called "operating under the influence" or "OUI") is defined as operating a motor vehicle, watercraft, or aircraft with a blood alcohol concentration (BAC) of .08% or more or while under the influence of alcohol or controlled substances.

 While the penalties can vary based on criminal history and specific circumstances, most Alaska DUIs and are misdemeanors.
 But repeated convictions and offenses that involve injuries can turn a DUI charge into a felony.